Tax information, hints and news. Exclusive for overseas property investors and owners.

 What is rental income tax?

-If you earn profit from rent, you are required to pay tax on rental income.
-This should be declared for the tax year it was earned on your property tax return.
+If you earn profit from rent, you are required to pay Irish rental income tax.
+This should be declared for the tax year it was earned on your tax return for landlords.

 There are certain allowable expenses, for example, property maintenance, Council Tax, letting agent fees, etc.